avivg7/Shakuf-Real-estate/README.md

 # Shakuf-Real-estate
-Management system for an apartment brokerage company, the system is written in pure Java with javax.swing's GUI system
+A personal project I created, I built a desktop application for a system for managing an apartment brokerage company, the system is written in pure Java with a GUI system from javax.swing